 To "wake up" the monitor, press any key on the keyboard.
-Your computer beeps while the monitor is waking up and you can begin work as soon as the computer stops beeping.
-(The beep volume cannot be adjusted; it is independent of all system sound controls.)
+Your computer beeps for a moment, while the monitor is waking up, and you can begin work as soon as the beeping stops.
+(The beep volume can't be adjusted, it is independent of all system sound controls.)